 The nation-state never took root in Hyborea thanks to its abundance of powerful magic users.
 The lands are not intrinsically more magical than Atalanta or Mu, but the old civilization of the Reliquary Desert left behind many sophisticated rituals and magic wands, and that inheritance has deformed the social history of the continent.
 Every few years, an ambitious treasure-hunter or magician stumbles upon some piece of relic magic that allows them to conquer a city-state and turn it to their will.

-The Bay of Blood got its name from the innumerable wars prompted by the ambitions of these would-be sorcerer-kings.
+The Bay of Blood gets its name from the innumerable wars prompted by the ambitions of these would-be sorcerer-kings.
 Any individual realm may be stable for decades or centuries, but none can grow too large without provoking rebels, adventurers, and jealous rivals.

 This hothouse atmosphere has led to many eccentricities among the Bay's cultures.
 The only states that survive are the ones who have some edge, usually some unique magic or a powerful sorcerer as a patron.